-Create a centralized hub of all cloud documentation that everyone on the team can easily access.
+Create a hub of centralized documentation that everyone on the team can easily access.
 This way everyone is always on the same page.
 You can even keep this documentation in Lucidchart, or store it in Jira, Confluence, and other leading apps and integrations.

 Get organizational buy-in

-Company-wide support and buy-in will ensure that your migration to the cloud is a success, and that you have the resources to continue to improve it post-migration.
+Company-wide support helps make your migration to the cloud is a success and provides resources to continue to improve your cloud architecture post-migration.